rawgraphs/rawgraphs-app/.github/ISSUE_TEMPLATE/found-an-interface-bug.md

 this template is meant to report issues in the frontend interface of RAWGraphs.

-If the problem is related to the behaviour of a specific chart, please use the dedicate issues: https://github.com/rawgraphs/rawgraphs-charts/issues
+If the problem is related to the behaviour of a specific chart, please use the dedicate issues: https://github.com/rawgraphs/rawgraphs-charts/issues.
+Feel free to remove any portion of the template that is not relevant for your issue.

 Be sure to check out how it looks in the Preview tab!
 -->